Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 - The search engine Elgoog hosts a "database" of documents.
 Each "document" contains a series of english words
 - Elgoog serves search request in the form of a website
-- A search request is a phrase of a series of english words spearated white spaces
+- A search request is a phrase of a series of english words spearated by white spaces
 - For a search request, Elgoog returns the *ids* of all the documents that contain the search phrase in exact match (word & order)

 ### The Assumptions